borntofrappe/borntofrappe/playground/Components/Dark Mode Toggle/README.md

 Past the selectors using the `data-preference` attribute I also added a `data-transition` attribute.
 This is to have the `transition` properties applied after the preference is set, conditional to the `data-transition` attribute applied on the `body` element.

+### Update

+Considering how the color scheme is implemented, by changing the custom properties to different sets of values, the change is introduced in the global stylesheet.
+In `style.css` implement the changes relative to the project at hand, which means the properties modifying the rotation of the visuals in the SVG icon.

 ## JS

 The script checks if custom properties are supported, and if so, it proceeds to consider the color preference.
 Following this checkup, remove the `disabled` attribute from the button, allowing the user to click on the element.